atopile/hivehaus/README.md

 Collection of avant-garde products for the smart home.

+We are using [atopile](https://atopile.io) to design a reusable electronics library for building smart home products.
+The idea is that most smart home products have the same basic components and can be built with the same tools.
+We are using [esphome](https://esphome.io) to build the firmware for the products.
+All pcbs are designed to be manufactured by [JLCPCB](https://jlcpcb.com).

 ## 📦 Products

 - [Hydrohomie](./src/products/hydrohomie) - Scale measuring your water intake per day.